arendjr/laces.js/README.md

 Note that bindings are only bi-directional for user-generated events.
 When an input element is bound to a model property, any changes made to the value of the element will be saved back into the model.
-The same is true for any element which has been editable through the data-laces-editable attribute.
+The same is true for any element which has been made editable through the data-laces-editable attribute.
 When it comes to checkboxes, the boolean checked property will also be saved back into the model when the checkbox is (un)checked.
 Other attributes, like data-laces-visible and data-laces-disabled, will cause the HTML elements to be updated automatically when the model is changed, but will not update the model when the elements are updated through script.